 III.
-Evaluation of Archaeological Potential for Unrecorded Sites contributing properties to the ANC Historic District.
+Evaluation of Archaeological Potential for Unrecorded Sites properties, not Figure 2 - Composite Map of Antebellum Arlington Estate (Nelligan 1962) contributing properties to the ANC Historic District.

 Undocumented, significant archaeological resources may exist within the boundaries of ANC, but it is probable that the effects of past land use have undermined their integrity.
 The ridges south of Arlington House to the southern boundary of ANC are potential locations of Native American camps and transient hunting and quarrying sites.
 Sections